Updated 2026-05-30

 What Has Changed Recently

-The most impactful recent change for many sellers was the continued integration of promoted listings as a quasi-expected cost.
+The other practical change is the continued integration of promoted listings as a quasi-expected cost.
 While technically optional, promoted listings have become increasingly important for visibility in competitive categories.
 Sellers who skip promotion may see lower sell-through, which creates a soft fee increase even when the base rates stay the same.

 What Has Stayed Stable